aejensen/computing-biostat-ucph/README.md

 If you want to cancel your job, you can run `scancel 312191` where the number needs to correspond to the job that you have submitted.

-Note that it can take a little while for a canceled job to stop running.
+Note, that it can take a little while for a canceled job to stop running.
+Check by executing `squeue`.

 ## Jobs with a long runtime